Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Estimating the mass components

 \subsection{Statistical model for \Mratio}

-The accuracy of determining \Mratio is limited by the statistical and systematic uncertainties on the rotational velocity, $V_\text{max} = V(R_\text{max})$.
-We develop a statistical model that corrects for the resolution on the rotational velocity and uncovers the true value of \Mratio, referred to as $A_\text{true}$.
+The accuracy of determining \Mratio is limited by the statistical and systematic uncertainties on the rotational velocity at the 90\% elliptical Petrosian radius, $V(R_{90})$.
+We develop a statistical model that accounts for the resolution on the rotational velocity and uncovers the true value of \Mratio, referred to as $A_\text{true}$.
 This model uses the data distribution in the observed \Mratio to fit for the best value of the relative uncertainty on the rotational velocity $\sigma_v$ together with $A_\text{true}$, which should be understood as a mean true value for a sample of galaxies included in the fit.

 We assume that the best-fit maximum velocity $V_\text{max, obs}$ is normally distributed around its true value $V_\text{true}$ with the standard deviation of $\sigma_v V_\text{true}$.
-We also assume that $M_\text{tot}$ is equal to the product of the measured value of visible mass $M_\text{vis}$ and $A_\text{true}$.
+We also assume that $M_\text{tot}$ is equal to the product of the measured value of the visible mass, $M_\text{vis}$, and $A_\text{true}$.
 We construct template distributions in \Mratio for several values of $A_\text{true}$ and $\sigma_v$.
 To build a given template, we multiply each galaxy's $M_\text{vis}$ by the template's value of $A_\text{true}$ to estimate the galaxy's total mass.
-From the total mass, we calculate the true value of the velocity, $V_\text{true}$, using the relation given in Equation \ref{eqn:M_within_r} with $r = R_\text{max}$. $V_\text{true}$ is then smeared according to a normal distribution with standard deviation $\sigma = V_\text{true}\sigma_v$, where $\sigma_v$ is the value of the relative uncertainty on the rotational velocity assumed in this template.
+From the total mass, we calculate the true value of the velocity, $V_\text{true}$, using the relation given in Eqn.~\ref{eqn:M_within_r} with $r = R_{90}$. $V_\text{true}$ is then smeared according to a normal distribution with standard deviation $\sigma = V_\text{true}\sigma_v$, where $\sigma_v$ is the value of the relative uncertainty on the rotational velocity assumed in this template.
 This normal smearing is repeated 100 times to construct smoother templates.
 The smeared velocity, $V_\text{obs}$, is then converted back into an ``observed'' total mass, from which we then calculate the ``observed'' mass ratio \Mratio.
 The procedure is repeated for all galaxies in a given sample.
 Thus, each template histogram has 100 times more entries than the data histogram.